usefathom/fathom/README.md

 ## Community Edition vs PRO Edition

 We offer a [PRO version of Fathom Analytics](https://usefathom.com/#pricing) that starts at $14 / month.
-You can also self-host our Community Edition for $5 / month.
+You can also self-host our Community Edition on your own server (est. $5 / month).

 Here is what you get for an extra $9 / month with our PRO version: